prochigor/Analisys_job_technologies/README.md

 3. `Locations for which vacancies are offered`
 4. `How murch vacancies for every categories of experience`
-5. `Top 10 companies by the largest number of vacancies`
+5. `Top 10 companies by the largest number of vacancies` There is also a jupyter notebook file main.ipynb here where you can display all available graphs.

 ## How to look like diagrams